Canada and the US made a number of changes to the food regulations in 2016, and more changes have been implemented in 2021-2022.

 - Make sure that your “grains” are “whole grains.”
 One of my clients’ products contained masa (a dough made from corn flour and used to make tortillas.)
 Regulators in Canada do not allow masa to count as a whole grain.
 So she had a “whole grain” claim on her U.S. packaging but could not have such a claim on her Canadian label.
 Another customer had a “whole grain” claim but used white rice.
 Again, she could not have such a claim in Canada.

-- Check your organic claims with your USDA-Accredited Certifying Agent to confirm that you can be certified “organic” in Canada.
+Check your organic claims with your USDA-Accredited Certifying Agent to confirm that your product can be certified “organic” in Canada.
 Your USDA organic certification must be COR (Canadian Organic Regime) equivalent.
 “The U.S. has an “equivalency arrangement” with Canada.
 It means that as long as the terms of the equivalence arrangement are met, organic operations certified to the USDA organic regulations or Canada Organic Regime may be labeled and sold as organic in both countries”.
 The important words here are: “As long as the terms of the equivalence arrangement are met.”
 There are additional production requirements for U.S. products to be certified organic in Canada, and vice-versa.

 More information at International Trade Policies: Canada – US – Organic Standards.

 Note that you can either use the USDA organic logo on your Canadian packaging or the Canadian organic logo.
 It seems that the USDA organic logo is more commonly used.
-There are also requirements regarding the mention of your certification body. - Understand the non-GMO regulations in both countries, as it requires specific wording on your labels, which is different in the U.S. and Canada.
+There are also requirements regarding the mention of your certification body.
+Understand the non-GMO regulations in both countries, as it requires specific wording on your labels, which is different in the U.S. and Canada.
 In particular, it is essential to understand the difference between genetically-modified and genetically-engineered.

-F. Manufacturer’s or Distributor’s Information & Country of Origin
+I. Manufacturer’s or Distributor’s Information & Country of Origin

 Canada and the U.S. also have specific instructions regarding the name and address information, as well as the country of origin.
+The information relates to the responsible party for the imported products, i.e. either the foreign manufacturer or the Canadian distributor.

-G. “Best before,” “Package on” and Storage Information
+J. “Best before,” “Package on” and Storage Information

-H. General Layout
+K. General Layout

 There is indeed a long list of rules to follow on: